Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 <img src="content/desktop.png" alt="Final Title Screen on Desktop Version" width="400">

-# Final version & User Flows
+## Final version & User Flows

-## Landing Page which Navigates to a Dinner Input screen once the "Let's Go" button is clicked
+### Landing Page which Navigates to a Dinner Input screen once the "Let's Go" button is clicked
 <img src="content/intro.png" alt="Intro Screen on Tablet Version" width="500">

+### Dinner Input screen, where the user can provide their location and select delivery and pickup options
 <img src="content/dinnerinput.png" alt="Dinner Input Screen on Tablet Version" width="500">

+### Screen that flows the user from the dinner input screen to the movie input screen once the button is clicked
 <img src="content/flowtomovie.png" alt="Flow from Dinner input to Movie input Screen on Tablet Version" width="500">
 <img src="content/movieinput.png" alt="Movie Input Screen on Tablet Version" width="500">
 <img src="content/flowtoresults.png" alt="Flow from movie input to results Screen on Tablet Version" width="500">